Lionesses fans blast Prince William for missing Women’s World Cup final

 “As Sarina Wiegman herself has said, the first thing to do is focus on the final and the whole country will be rooting for the Lionesses this weekend.”

+The foreign secretary added: “Everyone back home is behind the Lionesses for their first appearance ever in a World Cup final, and I will be there in person to cheer them on.”

+Mr Cleverly is also expected to meet Australia’s minister for foreign affairs, Penny Wong, to discuss foreign policy issues including regional security.

-Meanwhile, Spain’s Queen Letizia will travel to Australia for the final with her 16-year-old daughter Ifanta Sofia to cheer their team on, the Royal Spanish Football Federation confirmed on Thursday (17 August).
+Spain’s Queen Letizia will travel to Australia for the final with her 16-year-old daughter Ifanta Sofia to cheer their team on, the Royal Spanish Football Federation confirmed on Thursday.

+Councils and police are being urged to “turn a blind eye” to pubs opening early for the women’s football World Cup final.

+MPs have called on the authorities to ignore instances of publicans serving outside of their usual Sunday hours, after warnings that licensing rules mean leave some venues unable to serve pints or open early for excited fans on the day.

 Join our commenting forum